LumaPictures/pflow/docs/streams.md

 "channel".
 Control packets are assigned a channel when they are created (by default, this is the "default" channel).
 When a component receives control packets which do not belong to the component's subscribed input channel they are automatically skipped and passed downtream untouched.
+While it can be useful to think of a channel as a composite of data packets and bracket packets it is more accurate to say that a channel is a filtering out of control packets in foreign channels.

 The chart below merges the examples from above into a stream of packets that combine hierarchical and mapped stuctures, placing each into their own channel.